Moreno Valley City Clerk Pat Jacquez-Nares is all about efficiency.

 From Principal Civil Engineer to Water Manager and Public Works Director, Michael has had his fair share of titles – and business cards.
 That’s what happens when you have spent the last 22 years in the public and private sector perfecting the art of engineering.

-His wide-ranging expertise has helped transform the landscapes of the Cities of Orange, Yorba Linda, and Huntington Beach along with the County of Orange and the Port of Long Beach, the second busiest container port in the United States.
+His wide-ranging expertise has helped transform the landscapes of the cities of Orange, Yorba Linda and Huntington Beach, along with the County of Orange at John Wayne Airport, which serves more than 10 million annual passengers.

 Since 2017, Michael has served as Moreno Valley’s Director of Public Works and City Engineer, busy transforming Moreno Valley, one mile of asphalt at a time.

-The roads our residents take to work and school are smoother, our City has planted so many trees that we were named a Tree City USA – and more residents are rolling up their sleeves and pitching in to Keep Moreno Valley Beautiful.
+The roads our residents take to work and school are smoother, traffic signals have more integration, and more residents and businesses are rolling up their sleeves and pitching in to Keep Moreno Valley Beautiful.
 This has happened under Michael’s watch.

 There is more to Michael than just applied mathematics and designing and building things.

-He walked on to the University of Southern California basketball team, where he played guard for Los Angeles’ second-favorite basketball team from 1993-1995.
-USC didn’t just issue Michael a jersey; he holds a Bachelor’s of Science in Civil Engineering.
+He walked on to the University of Southern California basketball team, where he played guard for Los Angeles’s second-favorite basketball team from 1993-1995.
+USC didn’t just issue Michael a jersey; he holds a Bachelor’s of Science degree in Civil Engineering.

 He’s set foot in 19 countries - and not on vacation.

 Michael is a patriot.
 He spent eight years protecting our freedoms while a member of the United States Navy.
-As a commanding officer of the Seabees, he helped strengthen America’s military bases.
+As a company commander in a Seabee Battalion, he helped strengthen America’s military bases.

 “Can Do!” isn’t just the Seabees’ motto, it’s Michael’s motto.